TrellixVulnTeam/python3.4_SAJN/Doc/library/io.rst

 .. class:: StringIO(initial_value='', newline='\\n')

-   An in-memory stream for text I/O.  The text buffer is discarded when the :meth:`~IOBase.close` method is called.
+   An in-memory stream for text I/O.

    The initial value of the buffer (an empty string by default) can be set by providing *initial_value*.
 The *newline* argument works like that of